W-Floyd/Angl-Resource-Pack/README.md

 ##An open-source vector based Minecraft resource pack.
 ***

-Feel free to commit, but keep a few things in mind - this is an artisitic work, and if I dont happen to like the way youve done somehting, I reserve the right to deny pull requests.
-Sorry, thats just how it is.
+Feel free to commit, but keep a few things in mind - this is an artisitic work, and if I don't happen to like the way you've done something, I reserve the right to deny pull requests.
+Sorry, that's just how it is.

 Also keep in mind that if you commit, and if I accept, you will be credited, but you **may not** post it as your own unless you have contributed more than 50% of the work in the pack.